 Slaves Waiting for Sale, Richmond, Virginia, 1861

 During the 1850s, hundreds of thousands of enslaved African Americans were sold by owners in the upper South (Virginia, North Carolina, Kentucky, West Virginia, Tennessee) to owners in the lower South (Louisiana, South Carolina, Georgia, Alabama, Mississippi).
-This forced migration painfully disrupted slave families by separating husbands from wives and children from their parents.
-This painting by the British artist Eyre Crowe, based on a sketch made by him when touring the U.S. in 1853, shows a scene at a slave auction in Richmond, Virginia.
+This forced migration painfully disrupted enslaved families by separating husbands from wives and children from their parents.
+This painting by the British artist Eyre Crowe, based on a sketch he made when touring the U.S. in 1853, shows a scene at a slave auction in Richmond, Virginia.
 Slave markets, where such auctions took place, were located throughout the South; the largest was in New Orleans, Louisiana.

 External Link: hitchcock.itc.virginia.edu

 Rights | The Atlantic Slave Trade and Slave Life in the Americas

 Item Type | Painting

 Cite This document | Eyre Crowe, “Slaves Waiting for Sale, Richmond, Virginia, 1861,” SHEC: Resources for Teachers, accessed May 28, 2023, https://shec.ashp.cuny.edu/items/show/1623.